 - Analyze religion from different perspectives using primary and secondary literature. - Apply diverse theories and methods to examine religion. - Evaluate how their work in various courses and other learning contexts in the departmental program has prepared them to put their learning to work in the world. - Integrate religious studies literature into their own commentary on religion in the public sphere.

-The Religious Studies major consists of 10 courses totaling no fewer than 36 credits.
+The Religious Studies major consists of 40 credits.